Amourspirit/python-ooouno-ex/ex/auto/general/odev_doc_prop/README.md

 # Doc Properties

-This is a basic example that shows how to get document properties from document path via the command line.
+This is a basic example that shows how to write document properties from document path to the command line.

 This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (ODEV).